NM-TAFE/civ-ipriot-in-class-demos/week12/warm_up.md

 Do the following in a main function:

-- Create two instance of the bank account class
+- Create two instances of the bank account class
 - Deposit 1000 into the first account
 - Deposit 500 into the second account
 - Withdraw 200 from the first account
 - Print the balance of both accounts